geoserver/geoserver/doc/en/user/source/data/database/sqlserver.rst

 Supported versions
 ------------------

-The extension supports SQL Server 2008 - 2019 and SQL Azure.
+The extension supports SQL Server 2019 - 2022 and SQL Azure, older versions down to 2008 may work.

 .. _sqlserver_install: